Easy Homemade Mouthwash

 - Pour about a half-ounce into a small glass cup or shot glass, put in your mouth and swish for as long as is comfortable.
 Do NOT swallow the mouthwash.

 - If you find that the mouthwash is too strong, add more water.
-If you'd really like to go for the burn, add five more drops of each oil to the mixture.
-(And if the mixture makes your lips feel too hot or numb, put a little olive oil or coconut oil on your lips and around your mouth first.
+(If the mixture makes your lips feel too hot or numb, put a little olive oil or coconut oil on your lips and around your mouth first.
 I usually coat with lanolin, which is part of my bedtime routine anyway.)

 Looking for other homemade mouthwash recipes?
 Check out this one from The Nourished Life!